Disaggregating and Projecting Electricity Demand in China (2017-2018)

 /undergraduate Team Members

-Yanwen Chen, Economics (AB), Public Policy Studies (AB2)
+Yanwen Chen, Economics (BS), Public Policy Studies (AB2)

 Lin Zuo, Statistical Science (BS), Computer Science (AB2)